escobard/udemy-typescript/simple-typescript-app/README.md

 # app description

 Make a network request to fetch some JSON and print the result.

+Data is fetched from API at https://jsonplaceholder.typicode.com/